ikechukwukalu/cloudspaceaml/README.md

 ## LICENSE

-The RP package is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The CloudSpaceAML package is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).